Skip to main content

 3. Bramante CT, et al. Outpatient treatment of COVID-19 and incidence of post-COVID-19 condition.
 Lancet Infect Dis.
 2023.

 Medical Disclaimer: This tracker is for educational purposes and reflects clinical observations in the Philadelphia region during the 2025/2026 season.
 In the world of Precision Medicine, there is no "one size fits all."
-Consult Dr. Ash to determine if a given strategy is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if a given strategy is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions